JamesDBudge/spending-tracker/readme.md

 My goal with this project was to consolidate the learning from the first 4 weeks.
 While planning the project it quickly became obvious that every table within the database would need its own controller and its own set of views for all the functionality I wanted to put in.

+Tags and merchants both have one-to-many relationships with transactions.
+Tags and merchants have a many-to-many relationship by transiting the transaction table.
+One tag can be assigned to many merchants via transactions, one merchant can have many tags via transactions.

+Budgie's Budget App has all of the functionality specified in the brief and most of the functionality desired in the extensions.

 Personal Extension Ideas: